Approximate k-NN Graph Construction: a Generic Online Approach: Online Approximate k -NN Graph Construction

 \section{Online Approximate \textit{k}-NN Graph Construction}

-The prerequisites for \textit{k}-NN search algorithm in Alg.~\ref{alg:hcsearch} are the \textit{k}-NN graph $G$ and its reverse \textit{k}-NN graph $\overline{G}$ .
-In this section, we are going to show how an approximate \textit{k}-NN Graph and its reverse graph are built based on \textit{k}-NN search algorithm itself.
-Additionally, a more efficient scheme for \textit{k}-NN search and in turn for approximate \textit{k}-NN graph construction is presented.
-Moreover, a strategy called restricted recursive neighborhood propagation is proposed to further enhance the quality of approximate \textit{k}-NN graph.
+The prerequisites for NN search algorithm in Alg.~\ref{alg:nswsearch} are the \textit{k}-NN graph $G$ and its reverse \textit{k}-NN graph $\overline{G}$.
+In this section, we are going to show how an approximate \textit{k}-NN graph and its reverse graph are built based on NN search algorithm itself.
+Additionally, a strategy called \textit{restricted recursive neighborhood propagation} is proposed to enhance the quality of approximate \textit{k}-NN graph.
+Moreover, an online graph diversification scheme is proposed.
+Compared to the approaches in~\cite{dpg:wenli, cvpr16:ben}, it involves no additional distance computations while leading to more efficient NN search than Alg.~\ref{alg:nswsearch}.